-Helpful Study Techniques for Visual Learners
+5 Helpful Study Tips for Visual Learners

 Visual learners should seek out information presented in the form of pie charts, graphs and diagrams when studying.
 Instead of copying or summarising notes, it’s very helpful for these learners to create their own representations.

-Creating graphics, images and mind maps not only helps visual learners remember, it will also make studying more enjoyable and fun.
+Creating graphics, images and mind maps not only helps visual learners remember, it will also make studying more fun.
 It’s a great idea to create colourful posters and put them around the house where they can be seen frequently to reinforce learning.

 Flashcards can be used to memorise vocabulary lists, concepts and dates.
 The key is for students to paraphrase information in their own words and include a drawing or representation that will help them remember.
-This tool works for visual learners because it appeals directly to their preferred sense.
+This tool works for visual learners because it appeals directly to their preferred senses.

 While many of these videos are free, the quality varies.
 Teachers can give recommendations, and most would be happy to provide a list of resources.

 Tutoring Study Tips for Visual Learners

 Our tutors begin by assessing students’ needs and styles of learning to design individual study plans.
 They can offer many more study tips for visual learners and modify materials to suit all students’ requirements.

 Tutor Doctor takes great care to pair students with the most suitable tutor.
 Our advanced matching system takes into account many different factors, including styles of learning.